Having more fun than a human being should be allowed to have Rush Limbaugh glued to the golden EIB microphone.

 But they all do on the left.

-They all have this superiorist countenance, and it's an arrogant condescension that they have, and it comes from all the theorizing and doing the faculty lounge or wherever.
+They all have this superiorist countenance, and it's an arrogant condescension that they have.

-Now they are saviors of this and saviors of that.
+Now, they are saviors of this and saviors of that.

-They create everything they touch.
+They create everything they touch turns to extramate.

-Everything they touch just goes to hell.
+Everything they touch just goes to hell after at least some passage of time.

-Sometimes immediately, sometimes after a while, but it just they don't have a record here of succeeding using their own beliefs and philosophy.
+Sometimes immediately, sometimes after a while, but it just don't have a record here of succeeding using their own beliefs and philosophy.

-This they don't have a record.
+They don't have a record.

-There's nothing they can point to.
+There's nothing I can point to.

 John Kerry has been pressing both sides to put down their weapons, but faces criticism for lack of success.